skip navigation

 Generally speaking, and assuming a player is actually age eligible (per USAV age guidelines), MVSA believes that players and their families are best served by choosing an age group based on their school grade level more so than their birthdate.
 This allows a player to play with their school peers and better aligns them with expectations at the higher age groups.
 While it is less important when young, at the older age groups (15U and higher) there is a general expectation that you will be playing alongside those of your same grade level.
 So, if you are a senior in high school, you will be expected to play in the 18U division even if you are 17U eligible according to your age.
 This is especially true for players who have the desire to be recruited and play volleyball in college.

 While playing on grade level is our general recommendation, it may not be best for all players.
-A year's worth of physical development can make a big difference, especially among the younger age groups.
+A year's worth of physical development can make a big difference, especially in the younger age groups.
 There will be a material difference between being the youngest 13U player on a team versus the oldest 12U player on a team.
-If your athlete is also a "late bloomer", the differences can be even more pronounced.
+If your athlete is a "late bloomer" and/or naturally small, the differences can be even more pronounced.

 Additional considerations